WHAT ARE COOKIES?

 HOW CAN YOU MANAGE OR OPT OUT OF COOKIES?

-Cookies, including those which have already been set, can be deleted from your hard drive.
+You can delete cookies from hard drive, including cookies which have already been set.
 You can also change the preferences/settings in your web browser to control Cookies.
-In some cases, you can choose to accept Cookies from the primary site, but block them from third parties.
-In others, you can block Cookies from specific advertisers, or clear out all Cookies.
-Deleting or blocking Cookies may reduce functionality of the Website and the Service.
-To learn more about how to reject Cookies, visit www.allaboutcookies.org or go to the help menu within your internet browser.
-If you experience any problems having deleted Cookies, you should contact the supplier of your web browser.
+In some cases, you can choose to accept Cookies from the primary site that you were visiting when the Cookie(s) were set, but block them from third parties.
+In other cases, you can block Cookies from specific advertisers, or clear out all Cookies.
+Deleting or blocking Cookies on your device may reduce functionality of our Website and the Service.
+To learn more about how to delete or reject Cookies, visit www.allaboutcookies.org or go to the help menu within your internet browser.
+If you experience any problems with deleted Cookies, you should contact the supplier of your web browser.

 Opting out of Analytical Performance Cookies

-If you would like to opt out of Analytics Cookies, please do so by clicking on the links below:
+If you would like to opt out of our third party Analytics Cookies, please do so by clicking via the link below:

 Opting out of Third Party Cookies